Net Present Value (NPV)

 |Net Present Value||$2,568||thousand|

-Advantage: Net present value accounts for time value of money.
-Thus it is more reliable than other investment appraisal techniques which do not discount future cash flows such payback period and accounting rate of return.
+Net present value accounts for time value of money which makes it a sounder approach than other investment appraisal techniques which do not discount future cash flows such payback period and accounting rate of return.

 Written by Irfanullah Jan